-Our Enterprise Solutions segment includes a range of intelligent routers and gateways along with management tools and applications that enable cellular connectivity for enterprise customers.
+Our Enterprise Solutions segment includes a range of intelligent routers and gateways along with management tools and applications that enable cellular connectivity for mobile, industrial and enterprise customers.
 Our 2G, 3G and 4G LTE intelligent cellular routers and gateways are designed for use where reliability and mission-critical connectivity is essential, and are used in transportation, public safety, field services, energy, industrial and distributed enterprise networking applications worldwide.
-Our routers and gateways can be easily configured for specific customer applications, and also support on-board embedded applications using our Legato and ALEOS application frameworks.
+Our routers and gateways can be easily configured for specific customer applications.
+This product portfolio also includes, cellular connectivity services, cloud-based remote device and data management capability, as well as support for on-board embedded applications using our ALEOS and Legato application frameworks.

 We completed the acquisition of all of the outstanding shares of GenX Mobile Incorporated ("GenX"), a provider of in-vehicle cellular devices for fleet management, asset tracking and transportation markets on August 3, 2016 for total cash consideration of \$7.8 million (\$5.9 million, net of cash acquired) plus contingent consideration for inventory consumption in excess of \$1.0 million.
-GenX has been integrated with our Enterprise Solutions segment.
-GenX's financial results have been included in our results since the date of acquisition.
+GenX has been integrated with our Enterprise Solutions segment and its financial results have been included in our results since the date of acquisition.